 Some years earlier our Land Rover 2 1/4 Diesel conked out on way home from work - a spring had broken in a fuel injector so that the piston forced air into the fuel injection pump.

-Then we bought a secondhand Land Rover Discovery Series I (see above).
+Later we bought a secondhand Petrol Automatic Land Rover Discovery Series I (see above).

 The Discovery was a joy to drive, but there was a spell, as it got older when very occasionally it would not start and finally one day conked out.
 The primary cause was an intermittent fault with the fuel injection system relay; cheap and easy to fix once the problem was identified.

 Poor connections in the alarm spider module also caused occasional non starts; a well known fault which the garage eventually fixed by bypassing the module.

 Hopefully the following tips may be of some help to owners of ancient V8 vehicles experiencing similar problems.